Bruxism Treatment in Pasadena Can Protect Your Smile

 The Crux of Bruxism

 Some patients react to stress by grinding their teeth unconsciously during the day or, more commonly, while sleeping.
 The constant pressure and motion can harm teeth, as well as muscles and tissues in and around the jaw.
-The condition, known as bruxism, can be remedied with a nightguard.
+Damage to these oral structures from this condition, known as bruxism, can be remedied with a nightguard.

 The Facts About Clenching & Grinding